Skip to main content

 Integration overview

-Magic Hour APIs follow a simple 3-step pattern:
+Magic Hour APIs follow a simple 3-step pattern that applies to all content generation:

 from magic_hour import Client